leonschreuder/vim-grand/README.md

 When you now call `./gradlew outputPaths` on the commandline, a text file is generated containing gradle's paths.
-Every time `GrandSetup` is called, this file is parced for new paths.
+Every time `GrandSetup` is called, this file is parsed for new paths.
 So if you change a dependency in build.gradle run the 'outputPaths' command again and vim-grand will know about it.

-### Customise paths
+### Customize paths

 If javacomplete gets slow, it might have to many paths to search.
-Open the `.grand_source_paths` file and customise what paths are to be used where, according to the following rules:
+Open the `.grand_source_paths` file and customize what paths are to be used where, according to the following rules:

     - some/path       # Path is ignored